techClick/tocos_app/tocos_app_backend/README.md

 Runs the app in the development mode.\
-Make sure you are in the directory `tocos_app/tocos-app-backend` before running `yarn start` Open [http://localhost:8000](http://localhost:8000) to view it in the browser.
+Make sure you are in the directory `tocos_app/tocos-app-backend` before running `yarn start`

 ### `yarn test`